 Using a drain snake to unclog a bathtub drain

 You can use a drain snake to unclog clogged bathtub drains.
 A drain snake works by latching on to the clog and pulling it back up through the drain.
-To use a drain snake, first remove the stopper or overflow plate and insert the pipe snake into the drain.
+To snake a bath drain, first remove the stopper or overflow plate and insert the drain snake cable into the drain.
 Next, insert the snake until it feels the blockage and then turn it to pull the blockage out.

 A drain snake has a handle that extends from the head.
 Insert it into the drain pipe and turn the handle in a clockwise direction.
 If you feel resistance, push the handle in further.
 Once the snake reaches the clog, the cable should turn clockwise.
 You will feel increasing tension as the snake feeds deeper into the clog.